wp-plugins/json-api/readme.txt

 == 1.
 Core methods ==

-The Core controller offers a mostly-complete set of introspection methods for retrieving content from WordPress and two very basic data manipulation methods.
+The Core controller offers a mostly-complete set of introspection methods for retrieving content from WordPress.

 == Method: info ==